-Former moderator of TheDonald recalls forum’s hate, racism and violent threats
+TheDonald’s owner speaks out on why he finally pulled plug on hate-filled site

 ‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath

-Williams said he saw other deeply troubling things in private messages on TheDonald and on affiliated communities on Discord and Telegram, two encrypted messaging sites.
+Williams said he saw other deeply troubling things in private messages on TheDonald and on affiliated communities on Signal and Telegram, two encrypted messaging sites.
 He believes private channels on all three platforms hosted the most aggressive planning and instigation for the Capitol siege.

 “People got together.
 They linked up on these back channels, and they talked about what they really wanted to talk about, without prying eyes,” Williams said.